jacobbyun02/financial_math/README.md

-# Lucas Tree Asset‐Pricing Project
+# The Lucas Tree Model of Asset‐Pricing

 This repository implements the classic Lucas (1978) tree model of asset pricing.
 We start from a simplified theoretical model, then write a code to conduct comparative statics and micro-moment calibration.